Creating a Source Plugin

 Once we’ve built a

 POSTed to the preview build webhook url, we need to open a new tab/window with a modified version of the Content Sync URL.
-You get that by grabbing the Content Sync URL you stored in the CMS extension earlier and appending the Gatsby source plugin name and the content’s
+You get that by grabbing the Content Sync URL you stored in the CMS extension earlier and appending the Gatsby source plugin name, the content ID, and the content’s

 manifestId that you just created,